ZhaoqingLiu/FuzzyTrees/README.md

     # 5.3.
 Do your other evaluations.
 ```

-Taking the regressor class of CART algorithm as an example:
+Taking the regressor class of CART algorithm as an example.
 ```python
 from fuzzytrees.fdt_base import FuzzificationParams, FuzzyDecisionTreeWrapper, CRITERIA_FUNC_REG
 from fuzzytrees.fdts import FuzzyCARTRegressor